zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-wls-wdt/migrate-wls-wdt.md

     You should be back on your local computer shell prompt.

-2. Get into the **WebLogic** docker container with the following command:
+2. Get into the **WebLogic** Docker container with the following command:

     ```bash
     <copy>